webplatform/docs/tutorials/creating_basic_navigation_menus/index.md

 You nest lists by embedding the nested list inside the <code>&lt;li&gt;</code> element, not after it.
 You can see a correct and an incorrect example below.

 Notice that browsers display both examples in the same way.
 Browser display should never be an indicator for the quality of your code.
 An invalid HTML construct will be hard to style, add behaviour to with JavaScript, or convert to another format.
-The structure of nested ULs should always be
+The structure of nested ULs should always be:
 <pre>
-<code>&lt;ul&gt;
+&lt;ul&gt;
   &lt;li&gt;
     &lt;ul&gt;
       &lt;li&gt;
       &lt;/li&gt;
     &lt;/ul&gt;
   &lt;/li&gt;
-&lt;/ul&gt;</code>
+&lt;/ul&gt;
 </pre>

-and never
+and never:

 <pre>
-<code>&lt;ul&gt;
+&lt;ul&gt;
   &lt;li&gt;
   &lt;/li&gt;
   &lt;ul&gt;
     &lt;li&gt;
     &lt;/li&gt;
   &lt;/ul&gt;
-&lt;/ul&gt;</code>
+&lt;/ul&gt;
 </pre>

 == The need for flexibility ==